josecarlosgt/Web-Design-and-Development/README.md

 </aside>
 ```

-The [index.html](./index.html) file contains the final HTML document. *Compare the structure of your HTML document using traditional HTML elements (paragraphs) versus HTML5 semantic elements (header, main, article, and aside).*
+The [index.html](./index.html) file contains the final HTML document. *Compare the structure of your HTML document using traditional HTML elements (paragraphs) versus HTML5 semantic elements.*